-The very real problem we face today – part of the reason we feel stressed and burned out so often – is that everything is too convenient and too fast.
+We face a real, serious problem today.
+Part of the reason we feel stressed and burned out so often is that everything is too convenient and too fast.
 When you can plop a plastic cup in your insta-brew coffee machine and have coffee 15 seconds later, you don’t get a real mental break from work.
-When everything is available right now, right now gets really crowded and overwhelming.
+When everything is available right now, right now gets crowded and overwhelming.

-Power question: how can you introduce more mandatory breaks in your day?
+How can you introduce more mandatory breaks in your day?

 Farmers in distant lands, from Hawaii to Ethiopia to Indonesia, manage farms made of coffee trees.
-These trees grow coffee cherries (yes, the coffee bean is the pit of a cherry-like fruit) which are then harvested by hand, then dried or pulped to extract the pits.
+These trees grow coffee cherries; yes, the coffee bean is the pit of a cherry-like fruit.
+Farmers harvest the cherries by hand, then dry or pulp them to extract the pits.
 The pits are bagged up and sold on various commodity exchanges or to stores that either sell them raw or roast them, which is a polite way of saying burn them.
-Once they’re lightly burned, they’re sealed up and sold, either as is or processed further.
-Those insta-cup coffee machines are at the very tail end of a very long chain.
+Once they’re burned, they’re sealed up and sold, either as is or processed further.
+Those insta-cup coffee machines are at the tail end of a long chain.

-By hand-grinding your coffee, you’re participating in a very small way in the tremendous chain of human effort to create a cup of coffee.
+By hand-grinding your coffee, you’re participating in a small way in the tremendous chain of human effort to create a cup of coffee.
 It gives you time to mentally honor the many people who have put effort into creating your morning coffee.
-All of that tends to fall by the wayside when coffee is no less or more effort than clicking a mouse or starting a smartphone app.
+All that tends to fall by the wayside when coffee is no less or more effort than clicking a mouse or starting a smartphone app.

 Enjoy the coffee.

 Want to read more like this from Christopher Penn?
-Subscribe now:
+Get updates here: